Dislocated Shoulder

 What are the risk factors for a dislocated shoulder?

 Certain activities, injuries, and body traits increase the likelihood of a dislocated shoulder.
 Active teens and young adults have a higher chance of shoulder dislocation.
-Boys and young men sustain about 70 percent of shoulder dislocations overall.
+Males sustain about 70 percent of shoulder dislocations overall.
 Older adults who fall may also sustain shoulder dislocations that are often accompanied by severe rotator cuff tears and fractures.

 Key risk factors include: